kuz-alex/education-general/reading-notes/designing-data-intensive-applications.md

 - It's a viable approach, but all the keys should fit in RAM, since the hash map is kept in memory.
 - So far, we've only been adding to a file, but we don't want it to grow forever and run out of disk space.
   - Break the log into segments when it reaches a certain size
-  - Perform compaction and optionally merging of the segments
+  - Perform compaction where you eliminate duplicated keys
   - New merged segments are written to a new file, thus merging & compaction can be performed in the background thread.
   - Since we have multiple segments, our reads now are looking for indexes in every separate segment, from most recent to oldest.
     - Merging process keeps the numer of segments small, so there are fewer segments to search in.